File Transfer Protocol: URI Syntax

 More details on specifying a username and password may be found in the browsers' documentation (e.g., Firefox and Internet Explorer).
 By default, most web browsers use passive (PASV) mode, which more easily traverses end-user firewalls.

 Some variation has existed in how different browsers treat path resolution in cases where there is a non-root home directory for a user.

 Download manager

-Most common download managers can receive files hosted on FTP servers, while some of them also give the interface to retrieve the files hosted on FTP servers.
-DownloadStudio allows not only download a file from FTP server but also view the list of files on a FTP server.
+Most common download managers can receive files hosted on FTP servers, while some of them also give the interface to display the list of files hosted on FTP servers.

 Other

-LibreOffice declared its FTP support deprecated from 7.4 release, this was later removed in 24.2 release.
+LibreOffice declared its FTP support deprecated from the 7.4 release; this was later removed in the 24.2 release.
 Apache OpenOffice, another descent of OpenOffice.org, still supports FTP.

 Security

 FTP was not designed to be a secure protocol, and has many security weaknesses.
 In May 1999, the authors of listed a vulnerability to the following problems: